 Managing Depression Among Residents

-This datapoint measures the percent of long-term care residents demonstrating symptoms of depression.
+This metric is a measure of the percent of long-term care residents exhibiting depressive symptoms.

 Appropriate Vaccine Usage

-This tells you the percentage of residents that were given the flu and pneumonia vaccines.
-Higher vaccination rates should be demanded by residents.
+This is the percent of residents that were administered the flu and pneumonia vaccines.
+High vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

-This is a measure of the percentage of long-term patients who required more assistance with activities of daily living over time.
-ADL's include activities such as moving around and eating.
-Many argue this is a measure of a resident's well-being.
+This is the percentage of residents that required increased assistance with activities of daily living over time.
+High levels of needing for assistance with ADL's could be a sign of the erosion of a patient's well-being.

 Ability to Keep Residents Mobile

-Measures the number of times residents are hospitalized per 1,000 days of patient care.
-Avoiding the hospital is critical to maintaining the physical well-being of nursing home patients.
+This indicates the number of times residents are hospitalized per 1,000 days of patient care.
+There is usually a correlation between having fewer hospitalizations and the quality of care.

 Short-term Care: Rehospitalizations